codecentric/habitcentric/infrastructure/linkerd/README.md

 `ingresses.yaml` file before applying.
 For detailed information about ingresses in Linkerd, visit https://linkerd.io/2/tasks/using-ingress/.

-### Service Profiles
+### Routing and Resilience Settings

 Linkerd allows us to create `ServiceProfiles` for existing Kubernetes `Services`.
 These `ServiceProfiles` describe individual HTTP routes of their corresponding `Service` so that Linkerd is then able to report per-route metrics in its Dashboards.
-Additionally, you can enable further features like automatic retries and timeouts on a per-route basis.
+Additionally, you can enable further features like automatic retries and timeouts on a per-route basis to increase resilience.

 To deploy `ServiceProfiles` for the habitcentric services, execute the following
 command: